artrivas/I2-HOFI/README.md

    ```

 4. **Install TensorFlow (version compatibility with GPU on Windows):**
-   Note: TensorFlow versions above 2.10 are not supported on the GPU on Windows natively.
+   Note:  TensorFlow versions above 2.10 are not natively supported on GPUs in Windows.
+For more details, refer to the official [TensorFlow installation guide for Windows](https://www.tensorflow.org/install/pip#windows-native).
    ```bash
    python -m pip install "tensorflow<2.11"
    ```